What is PLA?

-PLA is a great first material to use as you are learning about 3D printing.
-It is easy to print, very inexpensive, and creates parts that can be used for a wide variety of applications.
+PLA is a great first material to use as you learn about 3D printing.
+It is easy to print, very inexpensive and creates parts that can be used for various applications.
 PLA is also one of the most environmentally friendly filaments on the market today.

 It is developed from crops such as corn and sugarcane.
-PLA is renewable and most importantly biodegradable.
-As a bonus, this also allows the plastic to give off a sweet aroma during printing.
+PLA is renewable and, most importantly, biodegradable.
+As a bonus, this also gives the plastic a sweet aroma during printing.

 Reduced Carbon Footprint

 PLA bio-plastic enables products to be produced with high bio-based content and a reduced carbon footprint.
 With our PLA+, we offer a 75% reduction in carbon footprint compared to most traditional fossil-based plastics.
 PLA is produced from renewable feedstocks like sugarcane, corn, sugar beet, and cassava.

 In the past, most PLA had a major drawback; this issue produced a lower resistance to increased temperatures.
 However, our PLA+ has developed a high heat resistant solution for PLA-based bioplastics.
 Usually, PLA’s melting temperature is at around 160°C to 180°C. Our high heat resistant PLA+ can melt up to 230°C.